Tonicc00/personal-portfolio/README.md

 ### FreeCodeCamp

-This folder contains some exercises used in freeCodeCamp to teach their students syntax and get them familiar with writing code.
+This folder contains some exercises used in freeCodeCamp curriculum to teach their students syntax and get them familiar with writing code.
 It has practical approach to coding as well as great way of explaining theory combined with examples.

 ### FrontEnd Mentor